If you’re repaying your student loans, chances are every day feels like a financial hardship.

 If you’re doing responsible grown-up things like contributing to your retirement account, you’ll have less money to spend on student loan payments.

 To even out the playing field a bit, the government uses your AGI instead of your gross income (i.e. your income before you pay taxes and take deductions) when calculating whether you have a student loan financial hardship.
 You can find your AGI on your most recent copy of your tax return.

 Just like with your student loan payments, the government will consider your household income — including that of your spouse — if you file jointly.
 That’s why some people file separately because the monthly payment amount will be smaller if you’re starting out with a smaller income.

 Again, not all incomes are created equal.
 You need some of your paycheck to buy necessities like housing, food, and heat, especially if you have other people to support.

 That’s why the government throws you a bit of a bone again and uses the “150 percent of the poverty line for your family size in the state you live” standard.
 You can find poverty level guidelines on the U.S. Department of Health & Human Services website.
 Note that you’ll need to multiply the relevant number by 1.5 in order to get to 150 percent of the poverty guideline.

-After all, a $100,000 household income for a single father with four kids in San Francisco is a lot different than a $100,000 household income for a single person living in Casper, Wyoming.
+A $100,000 household income for a single person in San Francisco is a lot different than a $100,000 household income for a single person living in Casper, Wyoming.
 The problem is that for student loan purposes, the poverty line is the same in both places.
 Therefore, a payment made on an income driven payment plan would be the same in both places.